SCCapstone/GreedyGuppyGames/README.md

 tower defense game set in space!
 Protect your base from invading aliens and creatures by placing turrets, flamethrowers and more.
 Upgrading towers and selling them are just some aspects to the economy factor Astrovibe.
-Do what you can to survive the incoming waves of enemies!
+Do everything you can to survive the incoming waves of aliens!